Schedule Number 21315

 Office Hours Location: Arts and Letters 213

 The modernist period (roughly 1880–1950) was among the most vibrant and inventive in British literature.
-A time of rapid and radical change, it saw the development of new communications technologies like the radio and cinema, the massive upheavals of two world wars, the decline of the British Empire, and paradigm-crushing developments in psychology (Freudian psychoanalysis), philosophy (the unsettling of absolute truths), and science (Einstein’s relativity and Heisenberg’s uncertainty principle.)
-In this course, we will explore how British writers responded to this word in flux, and how they sought to use literature to actively intervene in it.
-Our focus will be on the bold new techniques that modernists developed for representing multiple perspectives, plural conceptions of the self, and an expanded sense of community.
-We will investigate how modernists used formal devices like stream-of-consciousness, unreliable narration, and multiple points of view to prompt their readers to re-think notions of selfhood, ethics, and politics — and we will test the relevance of these techniques in our own increasingly pluralist world.
+A time of rapid and radical change, it saw the development of new communications technologies like the radio and cinema, the massive upheavals of two world wars, the decline of the British Empire, and paradigm-crushing developments in psychology (Freudian psychoanalysis), philosophy (the unsettling of absolute truths), and science (Einstein’s relativity and Heisenberg’s uncertainty principle).
+In this course, we will explore how British writers responded to this world in flux, and how they sought to use literature to actively intervene in it.
+Our course will have two focuses.
+First, we will investigate the bold new techniques that modernists developed for representing multiple perspectives, plural conceptions of the self, and an expanded sense of community, looking at how modernists used formal devices like stream-of-consciousness, unreliable narration, and multiple points of view to prompt their readers to re-think notions of selfhood, ethics, and politics, and testing the relevance of these techniques in our own increasingly pluralist world.
+Second, we will investigate modernist publication practices — self-publication, little magazines, large commercial presses, mass-circulation periodicals — in order to better understand the mechanisms by which modernists sought to disseminate their bold new ideas and techniques to a reading public and bring them to life in the public sphere.

 In this course you will: